cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 ![](portainer_start.png)

 4. Set password, chose `local` tab and click `connect`.
-All containers will be available at `containers` tab.
+All containers will be available at the `containers` tab.

 #### Nvidia drivers installation